 Understanding Investment Management

 In short, an investment manager’s job is to make you money on your investments.
-When you hire an investment manager, the first thing they will do is help you define your investing goals.
-Are you looking to achieve short-term or long-term returns?
-How much can you invest?
-How much risk are you comfortable with?
+When you hire an investment manager, the first thing they will do is help you define your investing goals and profile.
+They may ask you questions like:

 Each trade that your investment manager makes also comes with a fee.
 Mutual funds charge operating expenses and loads.
 Stock trades charge transaction fees.
 Even though your manager is making these trades, you are responsible for the charges.

-If you invest $500,000 through an investment manager, they will use that money to buy a selection of stocks, bonds or funds – whatever they’ve determined is the best asset mix for you.
+If you invest $500,000 through an investment manager, they will use that money to buy a selection of stocks, bonds, funds or whatever they’ve determined is the best asset mix for you.
 The transaction fees are deducted from your account with each purchase.
 Every quarter, the manager subtracts their management fee from your total holdings.

 Tips for Choosing an Investment Manager

 - Investment managers and financial advisors are often synonymous, only they can also help with financial planning.
 For example, they can help you build a retirement plan, manage your estate, choose a life insurance policy and more.
 Use SmartAsset’s free matching tool to get paired with up to three advisors in your area.
 Get started now.